Parameterized Complexity of the Star Decomposition Problem: Hardness results

 \section{Hardness results}

-In this section, we prove that \sdp is NP-hard on graphs of maximum degree $3$ even when $d=2$ and $s=3$ and this is the border line for NP-hardness of the problem since it is polynomially solvable when either $s\leq 2$ or $s=3$ and $d=1$ (by Theorem~\ref{thm:NPhard}, we know that \sdp is NP-hard for graphs of maximum degree four when $s=3$ and $d=1$).
+In this section, we prove that \sdp is NP-hard when $(d,s,\Delta)=(2,3,3)$ and this is the border line for NP-hardness of the problem in the sense that it is polynomially solvable when either $s\leq 2$ or $(d,s,\Delta)=(1,3,3)$ (by Theorem~\ref{thm:NPhard}, we know that \sdp is NP-hard when $(d,s,\Delta)=(1,3,4)$).
 Also, we prove that the problem is W[1]-hard with respect to the parameters $\vc$ and $d$ on the class of all complete bipartite graphs as well as the class of trees with depth $2$.

 \begin{theorem} \sdp is polynomially solvable when $s\leq 2$.
 It is also polynomially solvable on graphs of maximum degree three when $s=3$ and $d=1$.
 However, it is NP-hard on Hamiltonian planar cubic graphs when $s=3$ and $d=2$. \end{theorem} \begin{proof} Let $\Gsa$ be an instance of \sdp.
 If $s\leq 2$, we can prove that $G$ has an \sasd if and only if the number of connected components of $G$ with odd sizes is at most $a_1$.
-To see this, note that in any \sasd of $G$, any odd connected component has at least one star of length one, therefore the number of odd connected components is at most $a_1$.
-For the reverse, we can remove one edge from each odd connected component to ensure that all connected components are even.
+To see this, note that in any \sasd of $G$, any connected component with odd number of edges has at least one star of length one, therefore the number of odd connected components is at most $a_1$.
+For the reverse, we can remove one edge from each odd connected component to ensure that all connected components have an even number of edges.
 Then, it is known that every connected graph with even number of edges can be decomposed into paths of length two.
 So, the star decomposition exists.

-Now, suppose that $\Delta(G)=3$ and $s=3$ and $d=1$, i.e. we want to decompose the graph $G$ into stars of length three.
+Now, suppose that $(d,s,\Delta)=(1,3,3)$, i.e. we want to decompose the graph $G$ into stars of length three.
 If such decomposition exists, then the centers of stars is a vertex cover which is also an independent set.
 Therefore, $G$ is a bipartite graph where all vertices in one part are of degree three.
 It is clear that this condition is also sufficient for the existence of the decomposition of $G$ into stars of length three.
 The condition can be evidently checked in polynomial time.